dogweather/forkful/content/en/lua/good-coding-practices/logging.md

   \ data points that occur within a software application's lifecycle.
 Programmers\u2026"
 lastmod: '2024-03-13T22:45:00.211533-06:00'
 model: gpt-4-1106-preview
-summary: "Logging is the practice of recording events, errors, and other significant\
-  \ data points that occur within a software application's lifecycle.
-Programmers\u2026"
+summary: Logging is the practice of recording events, errors, and other significant data points that occur within a software application's lifecycle.
 title: Logging
 weight: 17
 ---